 - Overview Map Street View The old stone bridge over the River Aln at Lesbury dates from the 15th century, though substantially altered in the 19th century.
 The bridge is Grade ...

 - Overview Map Street View The 'new' road bridge over the River Aln at Lesbury was opened in 2004 and carries the A1068.
 Prior to that the road was routed over ...

 - Overview Map Street View The viaduct just north west of Lesbury carries the railway over the River Aln in Northumberland.
 The viaduct has 18 arches and was built in 1848/1849 ...

 - Overview Map Street View The stone bridge over the River Aln at Alnmouth, built in 1864.
-The bridge is Grade II listed.
-A cast-iron plate on the south parapet has ...
+The bridge is Grade II listed on the National Heritage List for England.
+A ...

 - Overview About Lambley Viaduct Map Lambley viaduct was built by the Newcastle and Carlisle Railway in 1852 to carry the Haltwhistle to Alston branch line over the River South Tyne at ...

 - Overview Map Street View This stone bridge over the River Wear just west of Stanhope dates from medieval times.
 The bridge now carries the B6278 road.
 It is Grade II* ...